jonnymaserati/jonnymaserati.github.io/_posts/2021-08-21-why-engineers-should-use-python.markdown

 2021.08.19:07:43:10.716: main GPU3: Radeon RX Vega (pcie 10), OpenCL 2.0, 8 GB VRAM, 56 CUs
 2021.08.19:07:43:10.716: main GPU4: Radeon RX Vega (pcie 13), OpenCL 2.0, 8 GB VRAM, 56 CUs
 ```
-Here we can use the **main Available GPUs for mining"** tag as a trigger to start counting the number of GPUs.
+Here we can use the **main Available GPUs for mining** tag as a trigger to start counting the number of GPUs.
 It might also be possible to see how many **GPUx** tags there are, but knowing how the configuration file works for [PhoenixMiner], some users may not be running all their GPUs and so the indexing might not be transparent.

 Let's start coding...